codio/knowledge/source/instructors/admin/integration/lms-systems/msteams.rst

     .. figure:: /img/msteams_remove.png
        :alt: Remove MSTeam Classroom

 ..
-Note:: Removing the integration link will mean students will not be able to access any of their assignments any longer from MSTeam Classroom
+Note:: Removing the integration link will mean students will not be able to access any of their assignments any longer from MSTeam Classroom.

 .. |Connect to Codio| image:: /img/google_classlist.png